gopheracademy/gopheracademy-web/content/advent-2017/creating-your-own-bot-experience-with-go-sarah.md

 	MustBuild()
 ```

-Would like to reference some kind of configuration struct within command function, lazily initialize the configuration struct, and re-configure it when configuration file is updated?
+Would you like to reference some kind of configuration struct within command function, lazily initialize the configuration struct, and re-configure it when configuration file is updated?
 No problem.
 Use `ConfigurableFunc` instead of `Func`.
 ```go
 // When config is passed to ConfigurableFunc and if sarah.Config.PluginConfigRoot is defined,